Shoreline Community College

-Shoreline Community College is a public community college in Shoreline, Washington.
+Shoreline Community College, officially Shoreline College, is a public community college in Shoreline, Washington.
 It is located in a residential area east of Shoreview Park.
 The college contains over 80 acres and continuously serves 12,000 full- and part-time students.
-It opened in 1964 and offers degree and certificate programs.
+It opened in 1964 and offers Associate's degree and certificate programs as well as one Bachelor's degree program.

 History

-Shoreline Community College was the brain-child of Ray W. Howard, superintendent of the Shoreline School District.
+Shoreline Community College was the brainchild of Ray W. Howard, superintendent of the Shoreline School District.
 He felt that Washington state's increasing host of high school graduates did not have adequate opportunities for higher education and "actively worked with other school districts in the area to convince legislators of the needs of 'non-traditional' students who could not, because of economic circumstances, attend the University of Washington or other four-year institutions."
 In 1959 he brought forward the idea of a community college in Shoreline.

 Shoreline Community College started with evening classes in January 1964, accepting 806 student applications that would be taught at Shoreline High School which is now Shoreline Center.
-Dr. Howard "retired as superintendent in 1963, and spent his last two years with the district planning and opening the new Shoreline Community College."
+Howard "retired as superintendent in 1963, and spent his last two years with the district planning and opening the new Shoreline Community College".

 "The Boeing family eventually donated approximately 83 acres on a wooded bluff to Shoreline Community College," and the site was cleared for construction in the early 1960s.
 "In the fall of 1965, the new campus was ready for students."

 According to a study released in October 2013, Shoreline Community College is the best value for an associate degree in the state of Washington and among the best in the nation.
 As pointed out in the study, graduates are shown to earn $456,269 more in their lifetime than they would without the associate degree.

+In May 2025, the Board of Trustees voted to change the name of the institution to Shoreline College.
+As of October 2025, the college continues to use the name "Shoreline Community College" in public media until a rebrand is ready to be launched, planned for 2026.
+Shoreline College is also set to graduate its first cohort of Bachelor's degree students in June 2026, who began the college's Bachelor of Applied Science program in dental hygiene in Summer 2024.